Most travelers follow a similar script when planning any trip: Set the dates, pick a spot, book a hotel, book a flight, and go.

 That's because Google Flights lets you scroll through months worth of flights, filtering based on your needs for baggage, avoiding basic economy, and more.
 With Google's handy calendar view, it's easy to visualize the cheapest days to travel on a given flight: they typically show up in bright green.

-Let’s say you live in Minneapolis and want to head out to Portland for a week over the summer.
-If you decide on a week in early August leaving on a Friday, you’ll pay a heavy price for that nonstop flight.
-Don’t pay $400 or more for a quick domestic flight.
+Let's say you live in Minneapolis and want to head out to Chicago later this summer.
+If you decide on a week in late August departing on a Monday, you'll pay a heavy price for that nonstop flight.
+Don't pay $300 or more for a quick domestic flight like this.

-If your schedule is flexible – or you haven’t decided on when to go yet – check the calendar on Google Flights.
-You could go for a week in September instead … and save $160 per ticket.
+If your schedule is flexible – or you haven't decided on when to go yet – check the calendar on Google Flights.
+You could go for a week in September instead … and save almost $200 per ticket!

-But it doesn’t require a massive schedule change to save money.
+But it doesn't require a massive schedule change to save money.
 Sometimes, altering your trip by just a day or two can result in huge savings.
-In this case, moving the trip by just a day to depart and return on a Saturday (instead of a Friday) brings the price down to just $170 roundtrip.
+In this case, moving the trip by just a day from that originally $330 flight, departing and returning on a Tuesday (instead of a Monday), brings the price down to just $170 roundtrip.
 That's nearly half the cost of the flights one day earlier.

 This is just one example – we could go on with dozens and dozens of flights.
 But it clearly shows just how much you can cut your costs when starting your travel planning by searching for flights … and not by setting your schedule in stone first.